FAQ's

-Dry Deposition is the settling down of pollutants (including particulate pollutants and aerosols) present in the atmosphere onto a ground-level surface.
+Dry deposition is the settling down of pollutants (including particulate pollutants and aerosols) present in the atmosphere onto a ground-level surface.
 Most often, this deposition is absorbed by the soil or vegetation.

 Dry deposition is responsible for the clearance of 50-66% of pollutant particles in the atmosphere.